Velocity Templates

 Create jobs to replicate images and templates from Staging to production.
 You might also need to add content assets created by your CMS to your import/export jobs.

-Ask your CMS vendor to provide a connector to B2C Commerce that lets you do the following:
+Ask your CMS vendor to provide a connector to B2C Commerce that supports the following:

 - contextual editing of content sections within pages